HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 It's clear that images are the most common type of LCP content, with the `img` element representing the LCP on 42% of mobile pages.
 Mobile pages are slightly more likely to have heading and paragraph elements be the LCP than desktop pages, while desktop pages are more likely to have image elements as the LCP.
 One possible explanation is the way that mobile layouts—especially in portrait orientation—make images that are _not_ responsive appear smaller, giving way to large blocks of text like headings and paragraphs to become the LCP elements.

 The second most popular LCP element type is `div`.
 This is a generic HTML container that could be used for text or styling background images.
-To help disambiguate how often these elements contain images or text, we can evaluate the `url` property of the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/LargestContentfulPaint">LCP API</a>.
+To help disambiguate how often these elements contain images or text, we can evaluate the `url` property of the [LCP API](https://developer.mozilla.org/en-US/docs/Web/API/LargestContentfulPaint).
 According to the <a hreflang="en" href="https://www.w3.org/TR/largest-contentful-paint/#dom-largestcontentfulpaint-url">specification</a>, when this property is set, the LCP content must be an image.

 {{ figure_markup(
   image="top-lcp-content-types.png",